Policies and Procedures

 If an invention was created under a nongovernmental sponsored project, the research contract must be reviewed.
 The Office of IP Development and Commercialization is responsible for reviewing the research contract and determining whether the sponsor has any proprietary interest in the invention.
 If the sponsor does have an interest, the Office of IP Development and Commercialization will notify the sponsor.

 The guidelines for budget revisions are normally provided in the awarding federal agency’s guidelines.
 If the award is with the state or a private funder, the terms are normally stated in the award document.
-If there are no guidelines or regulations covering a particular situation, the Division of Research and Economic Development will be responsible for providing or obtaining the applicable guidelines.
+If there are no guidelines or regulations covering a particular situation, the Division of Research will be responsible for providing or obtaining the applicable guidelines.
 In generally the following guidelines apply.

 A budget plan is the financial expression of the project or program as approved during the award process.
 It may include either the federal and non-federal share, or only the federal share, depending upon the federal awarding agency’s requirements.
 The University and the University’s sub-recipients are required to report deviations from the budget and program plans and request prior approvals for budget and program plan revision in accordance with the funding agency guidelines.